 Once Caleb’s other health problems were under control, his parents, Robin and Eric, and his doctors began to consider the best option to improve the function of the damaged hand.

-At the age of 6 weeks, Caleb was examined at Children’s Hospital of Philadelphia (CHOP) by Benjamin Chang, MD, an attending surgeon in the Division of Orthopaedics and Division of Plastic and Reconstructive Surgery who has special expertise treating hand and upper extremity conditions.
+At the age of 6 weeks, Caleb was examined at Children’s Hospital of Philadelphia (CHOP) by Benjamin Chang, MD, an attending surgeon in the Division of Orthopaedics and Division of Plastic, Reconstructive and Oral Surgery who has special expertise treating hand and upper extremity conditions.
 Dr. Chang, in consultation with Caleb’s parents, began developing a plan for restoring as much function as possible to Caleb’s left hand.